-Employment of genetic counselors and technologists is projected to grow 41 percent from 2012 to 2022, much faster than the average for all occupations.
-Genetic counselors should have better than average job prospects overall.
+According to the BLS, employment of clinical laboratory technologists and technicians is projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations.

 The Molecular Diagnostic Sciences Certificate Program is designed for individuals with bachelor’s degrees in cytogenetics, clinical laboratory sciences (medical technology), or the biological or natural sciences.

 Licensure is not required in the state of Connecticut.

 Association of Genetic Technologists